 Next Step: Light Colors

 OK, maybe all-white ceilings and walls aren’t your thing, but you’re not quite ready for a drastic color change.
-Consider painting with light colors such as gray, taupe, beige or even pale yellow.
+Consider painting your ceiling with light colors such as gray, taupe, beige or even pale yellow.
 Using light colors adds a tint of color and similarly reflects light that ceilings painted white do.
 You’ll also be able to enhance the size of the room.
 Painting both your walls and ceilings the same color creates an endless plane of color which is both pleasing to the eye, and it creates a rich and full atmosphere which completes any room.

 While painting your ceiling white may maximize your space, it is a safe choice and you may be missing an opportunity to jazz up your room.
 Add character by painting ceilings a different, or contrasting, color than that of your walls.
 If you’re looking to make a strong design statement, think about painting your walls white with a brightly colored ceiling.